aspose-words/Aspose.Words-Documentation/python_via_dotnet/what-s-new-in-aspose-words-for-python-net/_index.md

 Aspose.Words 23.7 enhances reporting capabilities, adds a new export format, and introduces changes to working with tables and digital signatures.

+Aspose.Words 23.8 expands the capabilities of different formats, improves rendering, and adds new options for working with fields.

 ### Supported Formats

 * Starting with version 23.6, it is possible to save a document in XLSX format.
 Now you can convert your documents to Excel format. <sup>23.6</sup>

 * Starting with version 23.7, it is possible to save a document page or shape in EPS format. <sup>23.7</sup>

+### New Format Features

+- The functionality to automatically generate Table of Contents (TOC) for MOBI documents has been introduced. <sup>23.8</sup>
+- The [PdfEncryptionDetails](https://reference.aspose.com/words/python-net/aspose.words.saving/pdfencryptiondetails/__init__/#str_str_pdfpermissions) constructor has been expanded with [PdfPermissions](https://reference.aspose.com/words/python-net/aspose.words.saving/pdfencryptiondetails/__init__/#str_str_pdfpermissions). <sup>23.8</sup>
+- Shaping of vertical text for EMF metafiles has been implemented. <sup>23.8</sup>

 ### Rendering